 Employment and poverty problems are the root cause.
-If you get a job then most bosses will treat staff with contempt long hours and basic wages.
+If you get a job, then most bosses will treat staff with contempt – long hours and basic wages.
 Basically, if you don't like it, then leave.
 There's plenty more idiots waiting to take your place.

-This is a main problem in glasgow which just makes life harder for the ones trying to climb out of the poverty trap.
+This is a main problem in Glasgow, which just makes life harder for the ones trying to climb out of the poverty trap.

 But there are some good employers.

-Considering that members of the Albanian mafia and the former Kosovo Liberation Army continue to dabble in organ harvesting, prostitution and drug trafficking, it is not surprising that this city is on the list.
+Considering that members of the Albanian mafia and the former Kosovo Liberation Army continue to dabble in organ harvesting, prostitution, and drug trafficking, it is not surprising that this city is on the list.

 Modern Kosovo is the most dangerous place in all of Europe anyway.